Hebrews 11:39

 World English Bible

-These all, having had testimony given to them through their faith, didn't receive the promise,
+These all, having been commended for their faith, didn’t receive the promise,

 Young's Literal Translation